mental2008/DiFlow-AE/artifact_evaluation.md

 # Access the container shell.
 $ docker exec -it diflow-ae zsh

-# Login your Hugging Face account to download models
+# Log in to your Hugging Face account to download models.
 $ hf auth login

-# Download required models
+# Download the required models.
 $ ./download_models.sh

-# Run the command to prepare a worker_hostfile.
-This is important.
+# Generate worker_hostfile.
+This step is required.
 $ ./ae-scripts/gen_hostfile.sh
 ```